 XI.
-AUTHORIZED FINANCIAL DEALERS AND QUALIFIED INSTITUTIONS
+AUTHORIZED BROKER/DEALERS AND FINANCIAL INSTITUTIONS

-A list of broker/dealers and financial institutions (Qualified Institutions) authorized to provide investment and/or depository services and products to the Treasurer shall be maintained.
-Any permitted investment, not purchased directly from an approved issuer, shall be purchased either from a "primary" or regional broker/dealer qualifying under SEC Rule 15c3-1(uniform net capital rule) or a "well capitalized" financial institution, as defined in Title 12 of the Code of Federal Regulations (CFR) Part 6.4.
-Qualified institutions must comply with the limitations contained in Rule G-37 of the Municipal Securities Rulemaking Board (Section 27133(c) which include prohibiting the selection of any broker, brokerage, dealer or securities firm that has made a contribution to the Treasurer, any member of the Board of Supervisors, or any candidate for those offices, within any consecutive 48 month period following January 1, 1996).
-A detailed questionnaire is required to be completed by securities dealers and financial institutions wishing to be approved.
-The Treasurer shall conduct an annual review of each Qualified Institution's financial condition and registrations to determine whether it should remain on the approved list and require annual audited financial statements to be on file for each company.
-The County shall annually send a copy of the current investment policy to all Qualified Institutions approved to do business with the County and they shall notify the Treasurer's office in writing of receipt and that they have read it.
+The Treasurer will maintain a list of broker/dealers and financial institutions authorized to provide investment and/or depository services and products.
+Any permitted investment, not purchased directly from an approved issuer, shall be purchased either from a "primary" or regional securities broker/dealer qualifying under SEC Rule 15c3-1(uniform net capital rule) and licensed by the state as a broker/dealer as defined in Section 25004 of the Corporations Code or a "well capitalized" national bank or Federal savings association as defined in Title 12 of the Code of Federal Regulations (CFR) Part 6.4 or a savings association or Federal association as defined by Section 5102 of the California Financial Code.
+Broker/dealers must comply with the political contribution limitations contained in Rule G-37 of the Municipal Securities Rulemaking Board.
+Section 27133(c) of the Government Code prohibits the selection of any broker, brokerage, dealer, or securities firm that has made a contribution to the Treasurer, any member of the Board of Supervisors, or any candidate for those offices, within any consecutive 48 month period.
+A detailed questionnaire is required to be completed by broker/dealers and financial institutions seeking to provide investment services.
+The Treasurer shall conduct an annual review of each broker/dealer's and financial institution's financial condition and registrations to determine whether it should remain on the approved list for investment and/or depository services and require annual audited financial statements to be on file for each firm.
+The Treasurer shall, at least every two years, review all new broker/dealers and financial institutions submitting a questionnaire to determine if they should be added to the approved list.
+The Treasurer shall annually send a copy of the current Investment Policy Statement to all broker/dealers and financial institutions approved to provide investment services to the County, and they shall notify the Treasurer in writing of receipt and that they have read it.